stringiest/oystercard/README.md

 ## Project set-up

 ### Initial rspec run
-Produces a NameError: uninitialized constant Oystercard Error in ./spec/oystercard_spec.rb, on line 1
+Produces a NameError: uninitialized constant Oystercard
+Error in ./spec/oystercard_spec.rb, on line 1

-*Error means that the constant Oystercard isn't recognised.
-Define Oystercard in a separate file and require the file in the spec.*
+*Error means that the constant Oystercard isn't recognised: define Oystercard in a separate file and require the file in the spec.*

 ## User Stories